 IFRS 10 states that a non-investment entity parent must consolidate all entities under its control, including those controlled through an investment entity subsidiary.
-The non-investment entity parent cannot then retain the fair value measurement basis applied by an investment entity subsidiary.
+The noninvestment entity parent cannot then retain the fair value measurement basis applied by an investment entity subsidiary.
 IAS 28 'Investments in Associates', however, contained no equivalent guidance as to whether a similar principle should be followed in relation to the equity method accounting applied by a non-investment entity investor to its investments in associates or joint ventures that are investment entities.

-The Amendments therefore add guidance to IAS 28.
+The amendments therefore add guidance to IAS 28.
 They provide relief to non-investment entity investors with interests in associates or joint ventures that are investment entities by allowing them to retain, when applying the equity method, the fair value measurement applied by the investment entity associates or joint ventures to their interests in subsidiaries.

-These amendments only affect certain specific situations involving investment entities.
+Number of entities affected: Few These amendments only affect certain specific situations involving investment entities.

-We anticipate that these Amendments will save entities the cost and time they would have otherwise incurred unwinding the fair value accounting applied by investment entity associates or joint ventures or preparing additional sets of consolidated financial statements, while still providing investors and other users with information that is most relevant to them.
+Impact on affected entities: Medium We anticipate that these amendments will save entities the cost and time they would have otherwise incurred unwinding the fair value accounting applied by investment entity associates or joint ventures or preparing additional sets of consolidated financial statements, while still providing investors and other users with information that is most relevant to them.

-With regards to the consolidation or non-consolidation of a subsidiary that provides services related to its investment entity parent's investment activities, the Amendments should offer improved clarity to users by addressing inconsistencies in the former guidance.
+With regards to the consolidation or non-consolidation of a subsidiary that provides services related to its investment entity parent's investment activities, the amendments should offer improved clarity to users by addressing inconsistencies in the former guidance.